- From Short Trips to Traveling the World & Living Abroad -

 1. About Living in Medellin as a Digital Nomad

-Medellin is a physically beautiful city, set in a valley ringed with green mountains and a nearly constant blue sky.
+Medellin is a physically beautiful city, set in a valley ringed by green mountains and a nearly constant blue sky.

 As one of the most popular destinations for foreigners (and digital nomads) in Colombia, it’s fairly easy to settle in as a newcomer to the city.

-The Colombian peso has weakened significantly in the past few years, making the cost of living very affordable for digital nomads!
+The Colombian peso has weakened significantly in recent years, making the cost of living very affordable for digital nomads!

 Also, with the growing number of expats, more people are speaking English.